TAPevents/tap-i18n/README.md

 **tap-i18n** is a smart package for [Meteor](http://www.meteor.com) that provides a comprehensive [i18n](http://www.i18nguy.com/origini18n.html) solution for project and package developers.

+**Meteor v0.9 Package Manager**

+tap-i18n migrated to Meteor v0.9 and is now availble on the Meteor's package manager as [tap:i18n](http://atmospherejs.com/tap/i18n).
+Check the Quickstart section below for installation instructions.

 ## Key Features

 ### Readable Syntax